SUPPORTED BY A GRANT FROM THE MOTHER CABRINI HEALTH FOUNDATION

 Our Work

-UHF is sponsoring a second year of the learning collaborative with seven nursing homes in the New York City area.
-Participants are designing and implementing quality improvement interventions to address polypharmacy in their long-term care residents.
-We have expanded our list of target medications and have strongly infused our curriculum with the principles of the Institute for Healthcare Improvement’s (IHI) Age-Friendly Health Systems Framework.
+UHF recently completed the second year of the learning collaborative with seven nursing homes in the New York City area.
+Participants designed and implemented quality improvement interventions to address polypharmacy in their long-term care residents.
+We expanded our list of target medications and have strongly infused our curriculum with the principles of the Institute for Healthcare Improvement’s (IHI) Age-Friendly Health Systems Framework.

-With the support of clinical faculty and UHF staff, the nursing homes are participating in structured learning sessions, receiving coaching to develop and implement their interventions, have chosen medication categories most relevant to their resident population, and are collecting data to assess the impact of their interventions.
+With the support of clinical faculty and UHF staff, the nursing homes participated in structured learning sessions, received coaching to develop and implement their interventions, chose medication categories most relevant to their resident population, and collected data to assess the impact of their interventions.

-Following the end of the collaborative, UHF will again publish its findings, together with recommendations for other organizations wishing to develop their own deprescribing initiatives.
+In the final report you can find the learning collaboratives findings, details on the nursing homes’ interventions, and recommendations for other organizations wishing to develop their own deprescribing initiatives.